Viktor Meyer

 Viktor Meyer (8 September 1848 – 8 August 1897) was a German chemist and significant contributor to both organic and inorganic chemistry.
 He is best known for inventing an apparatus for determining vapour densities, the Viktor Meyer apparatus, and for discovering thiophene, a heterocyclic compound.
 He is sometimes referred to as Victor Meyer, a name used in some of his publications.

+Meyer experienced several minor and major nervous breakdowns during the last years of his life.
+He always failed to recover completely, yet continued working.
+He took pills to fall asleep, but these had a damaging effect on his nervous system.
+In 1897, during one of his depressions, Meyer decided to take his own life.
+He committed suicide by taking cyanide.

 Early life

 Viktor Meyer was born in Berlin in 1848, the son of trader and cotton printer Jacques Meyer and mother, Bertha.
 His parents were Jewish, though he was not actively raised in the Jewish faith.
 Later, he was confirmed in a Reform Jewish congregation.
 He married a Christian woman, Hedwig Davidson, and raised his children as such.
 He entered the gymnasium at the age of ten in the same class as his two-year older brother Richard.
 Although he had excellent science skills his wish to become an actor was based on his love for poetry.
 At a visit from his brother Richard, who was studying chemistry at the University of Heidelberg, he became attracted to chemistry.

 In 1865, when not yet 17 years old but pushed by his parents, Meyer began studying chemistry at the University of Berlin, the same year that August Wilhelm von Hofmann succeeded Eilhard Mitscherlich as the Chair of Chemistry there.
 After one semester, Meyer went to Heidelberg to work under Robert Bunsen, where he also heard lectures on organic chemistry by Emil Erlenmeyer.
 As no research was required under Bunsen at the time, Meyer received his doctorate in 1867, at the age of 19.
 This opened the doors to a very successful career in which he became one of the most important chemists of his time.